adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

 - [Payment Method Integration](#payment-method-integration)

 ## Overview
-This lab will guide you through creating and integrating a custom OOPE payment method into your Adobe Commerce storefront, including setting up the payment processing logic and webhook subscriptions.
+This lab will guide you through creating and integrating a custom OOPE (Out-of-Process Extension) payment method into your Adobe Commerce storefront.
 You'll learn how to create a new payment method called "PARTNER-PAY" and implement the necessary backend and frontend components.
+This hands-on experience will help you understand the complete payment integration lifecycle in Adobe Commerce.

 ## What You'll Learn
 - How to create and configure a custom payment method in Adobe Commerce
 - How to set up webhook subscriptions for payment validation
 - How to integrate payment method logic into the storefront
 - How to handle payment sessions and validation
-- Best practices for payment method implementation

-## Important Links
+## Links
-After scaffolding your storefront, you'll have access to these important URLs:
+After scaffolding your storefront, you'll have access to these URLs:
 - **Storefront Preview**: `https://main--{repo}--{owner}.aem.page/`
 - **Content Editor**: `https://da.live/#/{owner}/{repo}`
 - **Configuration Manager**: `https://da.live/#/{owner}/{repo}/configs-stage`